All Episodes

 What is insurance?

-Insurance means I don't want to pay a copay, a ten dollar copay.
+Insurance means I don't want to pay a copay, a $10 copay.

-But there is a way by sheer volume that guys like Josh Umber work on the assumption that most people just want their checkup every year, and they're gonna have maybe a need for stitches and and maybe antibiotics that year.
+But there is a way by sheer volume that guys like Josh Humber work on the assumption that most people just want their checkup every year and they're going to have maybe a need for stitches and maybe antibiotics that year.

-And short of that, he's not gonna see these people unless something horrible happens, and then he they get more attention then.
+And short of that, he's not going to see these people unless something horrible happens and then they get more attention then.

 Anyway, let's get to our phones here.